Bolinao: Spanish Colonial Era

 According to oral history, the town of Bolinao used to be a small settlement in what is now Barrio Binabalian in Santiago Island, then having a population of just over a hundred families.
 An account narrates the arrival of Juan de Salcedo and his crew in Bolinao when they chanced upon a Chinese Sampan who captured a native chieftain.
 Salcedo and his men liberated the natives and the latter immediately pledged vassalage to the King of Spain.

 It is also said that Captain Pedro Lombi founded the town of Bolinao in 1575.
 A decade later, Dominican Friar Esteban Marin became the first Spanish missionary to evangelize the people of Bolinao.
 For two years, he worked in Bolinao before he was assigned as prior in Batac, Ilocos Norte.

 The Dominicans ended their service in 1607 to be replaced by the Augustinian Recollects headed by Father Jeronimo de Cristo and Dr. Andres del Espiritu Santo.
 At this time, the old town of Bolinao was still located along the coast of Pangasinan.
 Due to pirate attacks, the town was transferred to the mainland in 1609.
 Ilocano settlers from Paoay, Ilocos Norte moved and stayed in the town to increase the small population of the town.

 This town formerly included the neighboring towns of Alaminos, Bani, and Anda; until they eventually became independent municipalities in 1744; March 18, 1769; and, May 26, 1849 respectively.

 American occupation era

 In 1903, Bolinao was separated from Zambales and was annexed into Pangasinan by virtue of Act No. 1004.
+On October 15, 1903, by virtue of Act No. 945, while still part of the Province of Zambales, the municipality of Bolinao was consolidated with the municipality of Zaragoza with the seat of the municipal government remaining at Bolinao.